The Cleveland Police Museum

 Here’s a Murphy Call Box from 1906.
 They were placed on street corners and used to signal police in case of emergency.

-Here’s your interactive exhibit: A recreated jail cell that you can sit inside.
+Here’s an interactive exhibit from inside the facility: A recreated jail cell that you can sit inside.

-Located downtown in the Police Headquarters Center, the Cleveland Police Museum is totally free.
-Just be aware of its limited hours – it is open Monday through Friday from 10 am to 4 pm.
+Located downtown in the Police Headquarters Center (Justice Center), the Cleveland Police Museum is totally free.
+Just be aware of its limited hours.
+When I visited, it was still open five days a week, but currently it’s only open on Wednesday and Thursday from 10 am to 2 pm.
+And it’s closed entirely during January and February.

 Cleveland is one of the major stops on a road trip on Route 20, aka the longest road in the country!
 Make sure to give yourself plenty of time to explore the city and check out underrated places like this.